2012 Bahrain Grand Prix: Q1

 Michael Schumacher was eliminated at the end of Q1.

 Qualifying started at 1400 local time, with the track surface measuring 43 °C and a headwind down the main straight.

 The first period saw two distinct, informal phases.
 Most drivers recorded a "banker" lap on the harder prime tyres, so as to have a benchmark time to their name.
 Some drivers, most notably Fernando Alonso, chose to set their first lap on the softer option tyres so as to preserve an extra set of tyres for the race given the high rate of degradation.
 The session ran for the full twenty minutes without interruption, though Nico Rosberg ran wide at Turn 5 and passed through a gravel trap, while Kimi Räikkönen was observed violently hitting a kerb.

 Toro Rosso driver Jean-Éric Vergne spent most of the period facing the threat of elimination, even though he was as high up the order as sixth at one point, after putting on the softer tyres.
 However, as the second phase of the session began, the drivers switched to the softer tyres and the order changed rapidly.
 Vergne fell back down the order and was ultimately eliminated.
 It was the third consecutive Grand Prix in which he was eliminated in Q1.
 He was later cited by the stewards for missing the weighbridge at the end of the qualifying period.
 Michael Schumacher was hampered by a problem with the DRS flap in his rear wing, and a late lap from Caterham's Heikki Kovalainen saw Schumacher eliminated and Kovalainen advance through to Q2.
-It was just the second time that Kovalianen and his team had qualified in Q2 while running in dry conditions (the other being the 2011 Spanish Grand Prix).
+It was just the second time that Kovalainen and his team had qualified in Q2 while running in dry conditions (the other being the 2011 Spanish Grand Prix).
 Kovalainen's teammate, Vitaly Petrov, was eliminated after his final lap was not enough to replicate Kovalainen's feat.

 Also eliminated were the Marussias for Timo Glock and Charles Pic.
 Pic finished twenty-first, out-qualifying teammate Glock for the first time in his career.
 Glock set an early time on the harder compound tyres, but a mistake on his flying lap with the softer compound meant that he qualified twenty-third of twenty-four cars.
 The HRTs of Pedro de la Rosa and Narain Karthikeyan finished in twenty-second and twenty-fourth; both were inside the 107% margin (1:40.380), but they were still four seconds off the pace of Sergio Pérez, the fastest man in Q1.